Tibbe90/Hello-User/README.md

-# 🏎️ Honda Owners Club Webpage
+# 🏎️ Honda vintage car club Webpage

-A web project I built with **Spring Boot** and **Thymeleaf**.
+A web project I built with **Spring Boot** and **Thymeleaf** for a school assignment.
-It’s a small homepage for a fictional club for people who own older Honda cars — to practice form handling, templates, and multiple pages in Spring.
+- It’s a small homepage for a fictional club for people who own older Honda cars — to practice form handling, templates, and multi page navigation in Spring.
+- I considered using Spring Security for the admin functions, but I did not have time to completely understand how to use it before deadline.
+In this version, javascript will set a user Id to a variable in the browser, Java will check if this user Id matches an admin Id on the backend.
+If successful the admin functions will be implemented in the DOM
+---
+**Currently the admin login is:**
+- admin
+- admin
 ---

 ## 🌐 What the Site Does